Back to Commission

 Beaudreau bw.jpg

 Anne Beaudreau and her team conduct research to understand how fisheries systems (fish + people) respond and adapt to environmental, regulatory, and social change.
 Anne integrates approaches and perspectives from multiple fields, including fisheries science, ecology, anthropology, geography, and policy science.
 Her work is largely place-based, with a focus on coastal communities and ecosystems along the North Pacific.
 Anne began her career at the New England Fishery Management Council, where she saw firsthand that the necessary ingredients for good decision-making are not only the ‘best available science,’ but also relationship-building, communication, and trust.
-Anne went on to earn a Ph.D. in aquatic and fishery sciences from the University of Washington and held a faculty position at the University of Alaska Fairbanks in Juneau, AK, from 2012 to 2020.
+Anne went on to earn a Ph.D. in aquatic and fishery sciences from the University of Washington (UW) and held a faculty position at the University of Alaska Fairbanks in Juneau, AK, from 2012 to 2020.
 She has been an associate professor at University of Washington’s School of Marine and Environmental Affairs since 2021.